robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### Car Chase

-After much encouragement by Janis, I went outside to look for the wood piece thing it had to have fallen off right next to the house.
-What are the chances that it would be 2 miles away?
-Probably pretty slim to none.
+After much encouragement by Janis, I went outside to look for the wood piece thinking it had to have fallen off right next to the house.

-I came back in the house, and said I told Janis I couldn't find it.
+I came back in the house, and I told Janis I couldn't find it.
 Janis said, maybe it fell off nearby?
 I was distraught and angry with myself.
 A great time to get into a car, I always say.
 Maybe I should have grabbed a beer for the road.

 No accidents, and yes, I found the other piece.
 It wasn't too beat up either.
 Just some minor dings on the corners: